-Several Team Leaders and rostering personnel (Rebecca Ryan, Rik Rus and Tayla Walsh) are now working from home to reduce the risk of infection.
+Several Team Leaders and rostering personnel (Rebecca Ryan, Rik Rus, Tayla Walsh & Clare McHugh) are now working from home to reduce the risk of infection.
 These staff have full functionality to respond to requests and the capacity to roster staff effectively.

 We require that all requests and enquiries (including rosters) are emailed directly to firstname.lastname@example.org.
 This is a centralized email account which is carefully monitored to ensure all messages are responded to.

 Many of Interchange’s participants with a physical disability who receive Interchange IE support may be more susceptible to the risk of an actual COVID19 infection.
 We expect participants & families that fall into this higher risk category to reconsider the potential consequences of their young person attending activities such as Arts.Co or other community access activities/options.
 Interchange will work closely with families needing to re-assess their supports in these circumstances, to ensure that risk is minimised and support activity is prioritized.